Posting staff abroad

 You must respect the ‘posting' rules if:

 - your business has a contract with business partners in other EU countries (In this case, the 28 EU countries + Iceland, Norway, Liechtenstein and Switzerland.) and your staff need to go to that EU country for a specific period for the purposes of providing services

 - you send a staff member to a business you own in another EU country

 In both cases, there must be an employment relationship between you and the person being posted.

 Posting rules also apply if the person is hired through an agency providing temporary staff and is coming to work for you from a different EU country than that where your business is registered or is operating.
 In this case, an employment relationship must exist between the worker and the temporary or placement agency you use.

 Conditions of employment in the host country

-You must guarantee your staff the same conditions and terms of employment throughout their posting as those in force - either by law or collective agreements - in the host country in relation to:
+You must guarantee your staff the same conditions and terms of employment throughout their posting as those in force - either by law or universally applicable collective agreements - in the host country in relation to:

 - minimum rest periods